6 Ways Logistics Companies Simplify Communications by Texting

 When they do have questions, the first vendor to respond is normally who wins the deal.

-Guess which communication channel has the fastest response time?
+Guess which two-way communication channel has the fastest response time and open rates?

-That’s why we created SMS Chat—it lets customers text you from your website (which is proven to increase lead generation).
+That’s why you should use SMS Chat—it lets customers text you from your website (which is proven to increase lead generation).
 It also lets your team respond, both automatically and personally, to follow up and close more opportunities.

 One reason SMS Chat is so effective compared to other channels is because it starts an open dialogue through text, which is where most people are most likely to respond quickest.